Trudie Styler - Our Patron

-While creating the TYA we established, as part of its dynamic, the Mukti Project, to raise funds for and awareness of, those whose lives are lived without what many of us take for granted: a home, an education, a loving environment.
+As part of the TYA we established the Mukti Project to raise funds for and awareness of, those whose lives are lived without what many of us take for granted: a home, an education, a loving environment.